A Gift from an IRA

 Note that contributions to an IRA after age 70½ reduce the amount eligible for a QCD.

-This option lets you make a gift that counts toward your RMD and also creates a new income stream for retirement.
+This one-time option lets you make a gift that counts toward your RMD and also creates an income stream for retirement.
 It works like this:

 Click here to read more about charitable remainder trusts.
 Keep in mind that some rules and requirements differ if you fund the CRT from your IRA.